kevincwells/realsense_person/README.md

 Install the package and its dependent packages as follows:
  - Clone the repo in the `src` directory of your catkin workspace.
- - Install the dependent packages using the command `rosdep install realsense_person`.
+ - Install the dependent packages using the command `rosdep install --from-paths src/realsense_person`.
  - Build the package using the command `catkin_make`.
  - Validate the installation by running one of the launch files.